-Keeping your motorcycle well-maintained is absolutely essential to your safety and to protect your investment, obtain maximum performance, avoid breakdowns, and reduce air pollution.
+Keeping your vehicle well-maintained is absolutely essential to your safety and to protect your investment, obtain maximum performance, avoid breakdowns, and reduce air pollution.
 Maintenance is the owner's responsibility.
-Be sure to inspect your motorcycle before each ride, and perform the periodic checks specified in the Maintenance Schedule.
-2 P. 33
+Be sure to inspect your vehicle before each ride and perform the periodic checks specified in the Maintenance Schedule.

-Improperly maintaining your motorcycle or failing to correct a problem before you ride can cause a crash in which you can be seriously hurt or killed.
+Improperly maintaining your vehicle or failing to correct a problem before you ride can cause a crash in which you can be seriously hurt or killed.